m4ktub/moneyframe/index.md

 Video
 -----

 Choose an address, the viewing rate, and click "Go".
-You can use one of your own addresses to try it out.
+You can use one of your own addresses.

 <div id="fields">
   <div>